-The property was donated to the club in 1945 by a Danish immigrant, Rasmus C. Rasmussen (His daughter Mrs. Ellen Brians was a member until she died in 2015 over 90 years old).
+The property was donated to the club in 1945 by a Danish immigrant, Rasmus C. Rasmussen.
+His daughter Mrs. Ellen Brians was a member until she passed in 2015 (over 90 years old).
 Ellen’s son Keith Brians and his family are now members of the Soldiers Club.
-The Club’s new home was named Kastania Faelled (Chestnut tree field) after the Kastania tree found in Northern Europe.
+The Club’s new home was named Kastania Faelled (Chestnut Tree Field) after the Kastania tree found in Northern Europe.

 Restoration of the Meeting Hall 2013